axinc-ai/ailia-models/audio_processing/unet_source_separation/README.md

 ```

-If you want to specify the input image, put the input path after the --input option.
+If you want to specify the input audio file, put the input path after the --input option.
 You can use --savepath option to change the name of the output file to save.
 ```bash
 $ python3 source_separation.py --input WAV_PATH --savepath SAVE_WAV_PATH
 ```

 You can select a pretrained model by specifying --arch base (default) or --arch large.
-`base` is model for general voice separation task, and `large` is model for singing voice separation taks.
+`base` is a model for general voice separation task, and `large` is a model for singing voice separation task.
 ```bash
 $ python3 source_separation.py --input WAV_PATH --savepath SAVE_WAV_PATH --arch base
 ```